- Nicholas Stoller

-Cast: Jason Segel, Kristen Bell, Mila Kunis, Bill Hader, and Jonah Hill
+- Jason Segel, Kristen Bell, Mila Kunis, Bill Hader, Jonah Hill, Paul Rudd, Jack McBrayer, Maria Thayer, Russell Brand

 The home of Peter Bretter (Jason Segel) could be mistaken for a bachelor pad with the ruinous assemblage of clothes draped over furniture.
 He fills a massive mixing bowl with Fruit Loops, dumps in half a gallon of milk, and eats breakfast throughout the morning (probably into the afternoon).
 Zoning out to Access Hollywood, Peter watches the latest reports on his television actress girlfriend Sarah Marshall (Kristen Bell), star of one of those forensic crime scene programs for which Peter is the composer (mostly ominous tones, he later explains).
 Sarah soon arrives home with a “You know I love you, right?” statement that makes his goofy smile drop from his face.
 Peter is being dumped.